-How Visory turned cameras into sensors for AI-based traffic analytics in Dubai
+How Fyma turned cameras into sensors for AI-based traffic analytics in Dubai

-During the beginning of 2020 Visory was selected by the Dubai Future Foundation as one of the companies to participate in a governmental project to provide smart monitoring systems for the Dubai Road and Transport Authority.
+During the beginning of 2020 Fyma (formerly Visory) was selected by the Dubai Future Foundation as one of the companies to participate in a governmental project to provide smart monitoring systems for the Dubai Road and Transport Authority.
 You can read more about the challenge here:

 Some background to the project